bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 as a default congestion controller.

-The design of CUBIC was motivated by the well-documented problem classical TCP-Reno has with  low utilization over fast and long-distance networks {{K03}}{{?RFC3649}}.
+The design of CUBIC was motivated by the well-documented problem classical Reno TCP has with  low utilization over fast and long-distance networks {{K03}}{{?RFC3649}}.
 This problem arises from a slow increase of the congestion window following a congestion event in a network with a large bandwidth-delay product (BDP). {{HKLRX06}} indicates that this